-The Kerry Way is Ireland’s longest waymarked walking and hiking trail with a total distance of 215 km, some of which is along part of the Wild Atlantic Way.
-From this, we have chosen (128 km’s) along one of the finest walking/hiking trails to be found anywhere in Ireland.
-As you hike/walk the Kerry Way, you will encounter small towns and quaint villages, old country roads and trails, castles and traditional farms in an area of outstanding natural beauty.
+The Kerry Way is Ireland’s longest way-marked walking and hiking trail with a total distance of 215 km, some of which is part of the Wild Atlantic Way.
+From this, we have selected 128 km along one of the finest walking trails to be found anywhere in Ireland.
+As you hike the Kerry Way, you will encounter small towns and quaint villages, old country roads and trails, castles and traditional farms in an area of outstanding natural beauty.

-The Kerry Way independent Walking/Hiking tour takes in “the Iveragh Peninsula” is a mystical place and a fantastic opportunity to walk or hike in an unspoilt region of Ireland that has attracted visitors for hundreds of years.
+The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical place and a wonderful opportunity to walk in an unspoiled region of Ireland that has attracted many visitors for hundreds of years.

 Tour Pricing & Dates